gdnyxg/FreeCodeAcad-Code/README.md

 . timeCalculator.py
  - Function which calculates a time shift from an input start time, shift and (optional) weekday.
  - Returns a string stating shifted time, number of days change and (optional) weekday

+. budget_class.py
+- Category class which instantiates objects based on different budget categories, includes deposit, withdrawl and transfer methods.
+- create_spent_chat function which takes a list of category objects as arguement and plots a bar chart of percentage spent